streamsets/streamsets-sdk-k8s-deployment-with-ingress/README.md

 Clone this project to your local machine.

 #### Create a deployment.properties file
 Create a deployment.properties file (the file name and location are not criticial).
-You can start by copying the example properties files in the [config/examples](config/examples) directory, and/or you can refer to the [config/deployment.properties.template](config/deployment.properties.template) for documentation and examples of each property.
+You can start by copying one of the example properties files in the [config/examples](config/examples) directory, and/or you can refer to the [config/deployment.properties.template](config/deployment.properties.template) for documentation and examples of each property.

 For example, here is a <code>deployment.properties</code> file for an AKS environment that uses HTTPS for a backend protocol with a custom keystore, and a ClusterIP service: